grisoniFr/bmf_qsar/README.md

 * F. Grisoni, V.Consonni, M.Vighi (2018b).
 Acceptable-by-design QSARs to predict the dietary biomagnification of organic chemicals in fish, *Integrated Environmental Assessment and Management*, just accepted.

 The BMFpred software is provided for free for non-commercial usage by Alvascience srl.
 Please, cite it as:
 * F. Grisoni, V.Consonni, M.Vighi (2018b).
-Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, under review.
+Acceptable-by-design QSARs to predict the dietary biomagnification of organic chemicals in fish, *Integrated Environmental Assessment and Management*, just accepted.
-For additional information on the licensing, see below.
+* Alvascience Srl, BMFpred (BioMagnification Factor Prediction software), 2018, http://www.alvascience.com

 ## Authors